Logarithmic compactification of the Abel-Jacobi section: The logarithmic compactification of the Abel--Jacobi section

 1ex

-\textsc{Bounding the slopes.} Following \cite{FP}, we argue that there are at most finitely many possibilities for the slopes of a piecewise linear function $\alpha$ on the tropicalization of $C$ such that the multidegree of $\mathcal O_C(\alpha)$ agrees with the multidegree of $L$.
+\textsc{Bounding the slopes.} Following \cite{FarkasP}, we argue that there are at most finitely many possibilities for the slopes of a piecewise linear function $\alpha$ on the tropicalization of $C$ such that the multidegree of $\mathcal O_C(\alpha)$ agrees with the multidegree of $L$.

-The degrees of $L$ on each of the irreducible components of $C$ are a tropical divisor.
+The degrees of $L$ on each of the irreducible components of $C$ are a tropical divisor --- an integer valued function on the vertices of $G$.
 If $\alpha$ is a piecewise linear function on the tropicalization of $C$ then the degree of $\aj(\alpha)$ on a component of $C$ is the deviation from linearity (i.e., the sum of the outgoing slopes) of $\alpha$ at the corresponding vertex of the tropicalization.
 In effect, we wish to show that there are finitely many piecewise linear functions $\alpha$ with the same associated tropical divisor.